ARP Humaitá: Hull

 The empty ship weighed 621 tons, with displacement increasing to 835 tons after equipping and provisioning with 170 tons of fuel.
 The vessel could additionally carry up to 215 tons of cargo.
 The gunboat measured 71.2 meters in length and 10.5 meters in width.
 A key design feature was the hull's shallow draft, with a height of 4.4 meters.
 When fully equipped, the draft reached 180 centimeters, increasing to 213 centimeters at maximum load.
 The midsection of Humaitá was protected by a 15-mm thick armored belt, with the command post having 20 mm of armor and gun shields 10 mm thick.

 Propulsion

 The gunboat was powered by two Parsons-type steam turbines, each producing 1,500 hp.
-Initially equipped with two Thornycroft-Shultz boilers, they were later replaced by Yarrow boilers, both operating at a pressure of 18 kg/cm².
+Initially equipped with two Thornycroft-Shultz boilers, they were later replaced by Yarrow boilers, both operating at a pressure of 18 kg/cm^{2}.
 The vessel had two propellers and could reach a maximum speed of 17 knots, with an economical cruising speed of 12 knots.
 At maximum speed, Humaitá could cover a distance of 2,822 nautical miles.